TrustLevel/Grant_Review_Tool/docs/fund14_analysis/REX_architecture/Proposal_Evaluation_Technical_Documentation.md

-# REX System: Technical Documentation - Alpha Version
+# Proposal Evaluation System: Technical Documentation - Alpha Version

 ## Executive Summary

-The **REX (Reputation-Expertise) System** is a sophisticated framework that transforms individual reviews into weighted, reliable proposal rankings through Bayesian modeling.
+Our proposal evalution method is a sophisticated framework that transforms individual reviews into weighted, reliable proposal rankings through Bayesian modeling.

-Unlike traditional averaging systems that treat all opinions equally, REX dynamically weighting reviewer contributions based on demonstrated expertise and historical performance.
+Unlike traditional averaging systems that treat all opinions equally, we dynamically weighting reviewer contributions based on demonstrated expertise and historical performance.

 ---